 Did you know that only 5% of pregnant folks give birth on their due dates?
 Unless you’re having a scheduled c-section, your baby’s exact birthday will be a surprise…most likely occurring between two weeks before and two weeks after your “official” due date.
 Though the calendar can’t give you a precise prediction, your body has many ways of dropping hints in the form of early signs of labor that let you know that the baby is on the way.
 Here are a few early labor signs that the big day is coming.

-Early Signs of Labor That Mean Your Body is Getting Ready
+Early Signs Labor Is Near and Your Body Is Getting Ready

 Before your contractions inch closer and closer together and before your water breaks, your body gives many clues that it’s readying for birth.
-Some of those early labor signs are subtle and some are eye-poppingly obvious!
+Some of those early labor signs are subtle (known as silent labor signs) and some are eye-poppingly obvious!

 Early labor sign #1: Your baby has dropped.